m4wright/lullaby/README.md

 # Lullabies

-Lullabies is a small Raspberry Pi application that plays lullabies to help my daughter fall asleep.
+Lullabies is a small application that plays lullabies to help my daughter fall asleep.
-It streams music to a Bluetooth speaker and provides a simple local web interface to control playback.
+It runs on a Raspberry Pi and streams music to a Bluetooth speaker that stays next to her bed.
+The app provides a web UI to choose a song, see what's playing, and play / pause.

-The system automatically plays the next song when the current one finishes, making it ideal for bedtime playlists.
+When one song finishes it automatically plays the next, looping around to the start once it's done.

 ---